martell2010/svg-sprite-compose-cli/README.md

 ## Usage

-To use SvgSpriteComposeCli, add it to your config file (sprite.config.js).
+To use SvgSpriteComposeCli, add it to your config file (sprite.config.mjs).
 Here's an example of how to set up the plugin:

 ```javascript
 import { defineConfig } from "svg-sprite-compose-cli";